 Your Career in Electrical Technology

-Those with a background in electrical construction may be prepared for a number of careers, including but not limited to: an apprentice for an electrical contractor, a design and engineering assistant for an engineering firm, a maintenance electrician for a manufacturing plant, a journeyman electrician, an industrial technician, a construction electrician, or electrical contractor.
+Those with a background in electrical technology may be prepared for a number of careers, including but not limited to: an apprentice for an electrical contractor, a design and engineering assistant for an engineering firm, a maintenance electrician for a manufacturing plant, a journeyman electrician, an industrial technician, a construction electrician, or electrical contractor.

 Electricians work indoors and out, in nearly every type of facility.
 Almost all electricians work full time, which may include evenings and weekends.
-Although the work is not as dangerous as some other construction occupations, there are some common risks (such as electrical shock) associated with the job.

 Employment of electricians is projected to grow 23 percent by 2020, faster than the average for all occupations.
 Homes and businesses require more wiring than ever before, and electricians will be needed to install the necessary components.

 Electrical Technology Career Paths